FlorisHendriks/HTTP_provisioning/README.md

 * [Create a client secret for the app](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret)
 * [Find the token endpoint for the app](https://user-images.githubusercontent.com/47246332/177116133-9e070012-bb2a-4134-8263-e1c1a71add8b.png)

+## Deploying eduVPN Intune management script

-Here we create a powershell Intune deployment script adapted to your organisation and deploy a powershell daemon.
+Here we create and deploy the Intune management script for eduVPN.

 ### Step 1
 Open powershell as administrator and clone the repository: